Articles of Authority

 Graduate education and graduate research are among the foremost functions of The Pennsylvania State University.
 They constitute a dominant force in maintaining the vitality of scholarly inquiry and intellectual achievement in the University community.
 The accomplishments of graduate research and education are a major contribution of the University to the Commonwealth, the nation, and the world.

-Ultimate responsibility for all matters pertaining to graduate education and graduate research rests with the Graduate Faculty.
+As delegated by the University Faculty Senate (Senate Bylaws, Article VII, Section 2), ultimate responsibility for all matters pertaining to graduate education and graduate research rests with the Graduate Faculty.
 To provide for governance by that faculty and to facilitate the creation and maintenance of graduate education and graduate research programs of high quality and accomplishment, these Articles are hereby established.